When one tugs at a single thing in nature, he finds it attached to the rest of the world.

 - John Muir

 I started going to Yosemite after I moved back to California around 2013.
 Some of the best hiking and backcountry trails are in Yosemite, as well as some awe-inspiring climbs that take you high above the valleys.
+In recent years I've started making the journey to Joshua Tree and the local crags in the San Francisco Bay Area.

 Joshua Tree National Park